Libbum/AS-Hakyll/posts/2016-04-18-including-small-countries-in-your-world.json.markdown

 and then move on with their lives.

-But what if you care about information on this projection? <!--BLURB--> What if Mike Bostock's [World Tour](http://bl.ocks.org/mbostock/4183330) gave you this grandiose idea of an interactive globe for your website that needs to pinpoint tiny countries like Singapore?
+But what if you care about information on this projection?
+What if Mike Bostock's [World Tour](http://bl.ocks.org/mbostock/4183330) gave you this grandiose idea of an interactive globe for your website that needs to pinpoint tiny countries like Singapore? <!--BLURB--> &nbsp;

 Singapore and other small countries like it are not included in the main 1:110m scale data as they are not large enough to be polytopes.
 Instead, they are relegated to `ne_110m_admin_0_tiny_countries` as point information and usually omitted from D3 1:110m globe implementations.

 Including this data set adds a small amount of complexity to the build and a bit of finessing of the finished product, but nothing over the top.
 I'll assume you have TopoJSON setup already and know how to use it.
 If not, checkout [Let's Make A Map](https://bost.ocks.org/mike/map/) for a good overview.
 For the lazy ones you can grab the end result of the following steps from [here](/assets/world.json).